 The deadline to submit scholarship applications for this year has passed and we are no longer accepting applications.
-Autism Ontario will notify all successful and unsuccessful applicants by the end of May 2023.
+Please return in Spring of 2024 for information on next year's scholarships.

 Each year, Autism Ontario awards scholarships to outstanding students entering their first year of a post-secondary program across Ontario.
 Read below for information about each scholarship, and click the highlighted link to apply online for the scholarship that suits you.